dean2699/portfolio-website/README.md

 2. **JavaScript Interactivity**:
     - Basic DOM manipulation.
     - Event handling for user interactions.
+    - AJAX form submission with page refresh on successful submission.

 3. **Bootstrap Integration**:
     - Utilized Bootstrap CDN for CSS and JS.
     - Leveraged Bootstrap components like navigation bar, modals, and cards.

+4. **Contact Form**:
+    - Integrated a contact form using Formspree.
+    - Added JavaScript to handle form submission and refresh the page upon successful submission.

 ## Deployment
 The website can be deployed using GitHub Pages, Netlify, Vercel, or any other static site hosting service.